Universal bounds for quantum metrology in the presence of correlated noise

-Let us consider the \textit{parallel dephasing} case $\vec n = \hat z$, when noise commutes with signal.
-If we cut a chain after $T$ and before $V_\theta$, we get a full control on the sign of $\epsilon$ for the first dephasing channel in each block---this results in apparent HS manifested by the bound.
-If we cut a chain after $U$ and before $T$, then we get information about the sign of the rotation of the \textit{last} channel in each block, which also leads to apparent HS.
+The comb $\Lambda_\theta^{(N)}$ can be split into pieces $\Lmb_\theta^{(m)}$ in different ways, and this choice affects the tightness of the resulting bound.
+First, we consider \textit{parallel dephasing} $\vec n = \hat z$, when noise commutes with signal.
+If we cut the chain after $\t{S}$ and before $V_\theta$, we get information on the sign of $\epsilon$ for the first dephasing channel in each block, while cutting the chain after $V_\theta$ and before $\t{S}$, we get this information for the \textit{last} channel in each block.
+Consequently, the first/last channel in each block is effectively noiseless, so the bound manifests an unrealistic HS.